 At a time when IT threats are becoming increasingly complex, and data security is becoming a differentiating factor for companies, the role of the CISO is more strategic than ever.

-Its ability to anticipate risks, implement appropriate security measures and raise awareness among all employees is a decisive factor in protecting the organization’s information assets.
+Its ability to anticipate risks, implement appropriate security measures and raise awareness among all employees is decisive in protecting the organization’s information assets.

 At SQORUS, we’ve been helping companies with their digital transformation projects for over 35 years, with a particular focus on information systems security.